benedekh/bigdata-projects/README.md

 During a practical course called 'Big Data Analytics Tools with Open-Source Platforms' at BME we had a homework assignment which contained two questions.
 The questions had to be answered by implementing a data analysis chain, that retrieves the neccesary information from the input files.
 We could use several technologies from the Hadoop Framework.
 I used Spark and native Java MapReduce.

-We had to work with the dataset of year 2008.
+**We had to work with the dataset of year 2008, that has been stored on the [datasets branch](https://github.com/benedekh/bigdata-projects/tree/datasets) of this as well.**

 ### Question #1